kcorey/HackingMiniGame/README.md

-# Zen Match 3 - Peaceful Puzzle Game
+# Hacking Mini Game

-A vibrant, relaxing match 3 game designed for zen-like gameplay and whiling away time in a peaceful manner.
+A challenging hacking-themed puzzle game that can be played offline as a Progressive Web App (PWA).

 ## Features